harizonelopez/AI_FASTAPI-project/ReadMe.md

 ## 👨‍💻 Author

-Made with 💙 by [HarizoneLopez]
+- Made with 💙 by HarizoneLopez
-📫 Reach me at: harizonelopez23@gmail.com
+- 📫 Reach me at: harizonelopez23@gmail.com
-🌍 LinkedIn | GitHub

 ## 📄 License